 Cornershop front man Thinder Singh with band member Ben Ayres at an abandoned petrol station in Wolverhampton (near Singh’s old home).
 This was an eye-opening day, holding her Profoto B10’s in gusty wind and working closer than ever on the editing process on the train journey back, I learn a lot from her each time I work for her.
 On this occasion, it was:

 Keep a location reference archive.
 A list of locations which detail what, where and how to get there.
-Picture references also useful.
+Picture references are also useful.
 When a location inspires you to do further work it is your natural instinct to try and remember it for future reference.
-By keeping a record of these locations you give yourself the best chance to use them again.
-Being a fountain of knowledge and fresh ideas in the creative industry can only get you further.
+By keeping a record of these locations you give yourself the chance to make the most of them.
+Being a fountain of knowledge and fresh ideas in the creative industry can also be what another creative needs and can only make you more valueable.

 2. Always pack kit which allows for a change of creative direction.
-On this day, this was important.
-By bringing additional kit beyond your inital plan you are allowing yourself flexibility to think on your feet when the shoot on the day.
+This is an important one.
+By bringing additional kit beyond your inital plan you are allowing yourself flexibility to think on your feet when the time comes.
 Without the yellow and green gels Suki brought this day, this shoot wouldn’t have the same feel.

 3. Don’t be afraid to ask for help from your colleagues.
 As long as you communicate what you want to do most people are willing to help you get there.
 The shoot would have been a hazardous place if we didn’t receive help from the interviewer Jude Rogers and band member Ben Ayres for holding Suki’s kit against the wind whilst I was holding the lights.

-You’d better make damn sure as an Assistant to Photographers that you’re fit and healthy.
-This applies for all roles you undertake however in this one particularly, don’t doubt you’re going to be put in situations which will test your strength and trust in your team.
-On this day, I was hand holding a reasoably heavy light over the heads of the talent throughout the time of the shoot.
-Our kit wasn’t suitable enough to hold it at the ideal angle.
+You’d better make damn sure as an Assistant that you’re fit and healthy.
+This applies for any role you undertake however in this one particularly, don’t doubt you’re going to be put in situations which will test your strength and trust in your team.
+On this day, I was hand holding a reasonably heavy light over the heads of the talent throughout Suki’s shoot.
+Our stands and grips weren’t suitable enough to hold it at the desired angle.
 I’m not saying I wasn’t able to do it, I had the muscle, just not gloves!
 My hands kept slipping on the pole and constantly needed readjusting.
+Note to self: buy grip gloves.

 One of my first shoots assisting and it was for one of the most high profile photographers I have worked with yet.
 Photographer and Director Jenny Hands is inspired by the magic she sees in everyone.
 Capturing the beauty from all sides of life from joy to sadness and all emotions in between.
 This universal language of soul and connection is her aesthetic.